Jakub1994/Bookwithrecepies/README.md

 os.environ.setdefault("SECRET_KEY", "yourkey")
 os.environ.setdefault("MONGO_URI", "yourcluster")
 os.environ.setdefault("MONGO_DBNAME", "CookingBook")
-2.We need a requirments.txt to satisfy heroku you need to create your requirments.txt with pip freeze --local> requirements.txt
+2. We need a requirments.txt to satisfy heroku you need to create your requirments.txt with pip freeze --local> requirements.txt
 2. Create a simple text file named Procfile without the file extension, ie Procfile.txt is not valid
 3. Open procfile and tell heroku how to run the website by writing there python3 app.py
 4. Open heroku Website,From there you have to create new app and open it